How to Tackle NCLEX Priority Questions

 Conclusion

 At Joyce, we know nursing and we know the NCLEX.
 It’s why we have one of the highest NCLEX pass rates in all of Utah!
 After you pass the NCLEX, the learning never stops.
 Prioritizing situations is foundational to nursing, but you’ll continue to develop and refine skills and learn new information throughout your career.
-If you’re interested in further degrees, we developed our online RN-BSN degree completion program to fortify working nurses’ skills and improve patient outcomes.
+If you’re interested in further degrees, we developed our online RN to BSN degree completion program to fortify working nurses’ skills and improve patient outcomes.

 Do you have any other questions or comments about the NCLEX?
 Reach out to us on our Facebook page.
 Or questions about our programs?
 Contact us here — we’d love to hear from you!